-Why I love it: These pretty coffee macarons sport a rich, coffee liqueur-flavored buttercream that is sandwiched between espresso-flavored almond meringue shells.
-The coffee flavors cut through the sweetness and made these macarons a delicious treat.
+These pretty coffee macarons are filled with a rich, coffee liqueur-flavored buttercream that is sandwiched between espresso-flavored almond meringue shells.
+The coffee flavors cut through the sweetness nicely and make these macarons a delicious treat for any occasion.

-- When you buy the almond flour, make sure to get the stuff that’s blanched (which means that the dark, tough almond skins have been removed).
-Blanched flour is much less gritty than unblanched and makes for a much smoother batter.
+- almond flour – make sure to get the stuff that’s blanched (which means that the dark, tough almond skins have been removed).
+Blanched flour is much less gritty than unblanched and makes for a smoother batter.

 - The bowl you’re going to whip the egg whites in must be completely clean (the same goes for the beaters), because any fat will interfere with the meringue formation.
 Note that there is fat in egg yolks, so you need to be absolutely sure not to get any egg yolk into the whites when you separate the eggs.

 - I have tested different types of baking sheets and liners for baking macarons and what I found to work best is a silicone baking mat on an insulated cookie sheet (a cookie sheet made from two sheets of metal with a layer of air sandwiched between them).
 If you have those, I recommend you use those.